mayun19/TakTuku/README.md

 - Category: All, Men, Women, and Kids
 - Can't edit profile, chart, my product
 - No payment status, so it is assumed that the order is always successful
+- No pagination on the home page
+- Shipping free

 ## Built With